blish-hud/new.blishhud.com/docs/modules/overview/anatomy.md

 ### Update Your Module

-Your module will receive a call to `Update` every frame prior to rendering.
-It is important that you keep any processing within this loop to an absolute minimum wherever possible.
-Blish HUD's update and rendering are locked together.
-That is to say that render calls can not occur until update calls complete.
+Your module receives an `Update` call every frame before rendering.
+Keep the work in this loop minimal.
+Blish HUD locks update and rendering together, so rendering cannot occur until updates finish.

-The calls made in update block other modules and the rendering calls so if you do have long running processes, consider splitting them onto their own thread or use the provided `gameTime` parameter to ensure your calculations run only sometimes instead of every frame.
+Update calls block other modules and rendering.
+If you have long-running processes, move them to their own thread or use the `gameTime` parameter to run calculations intermittently instead of every frame.

 ```cpp
 protected override void Update(GameTime gameTime) {